The Massacre

 Nov 29

-When the attack began, noncombatant women, children, and the elderly who could get away fled into the dry creek channel.
+When the attack began, noncombatant women, children, and the elderly who could get away fled north into the dry creek channel.
 The soldiers followed, shooting them as they struggled through the sandy ground.
-George Bent, Black Kettle, Little Bear, and about 100 others ran 1-2 miles farther upstream than other groups and hastily dug protective pits.
+George Bent, Black Kettle, Little Bear, and about 100 others ran one to two miles farther upstream than other groups and hastily dug protective pits.
 It was in these sandpits that the largest number of noncombatants were killed.

 You would think it impossible for white men to butcher and mutilate human beings as they did.